Portable Solar Panel Comparison & Guide

 Buying cheap vs buying reliable

-However, if you are buying these as your primary source of solar energy than I strongly recommend that you buy a better quality product that will perform as advertised and won’t let you down.
+If you are buying these as your primary source of solar energy than I strongly recommend that you buy a better quality product that will perform as advertised and won’t let you down.

 As above, this goes a long way.
 This goes beyond the performance of the panel and also considers what sort of customer service you will get.